parlamind/unify-eval/README.md

                                message_bodies=message_bodies,
                                sentiment=sentiment)
 ```
-The data loader than yields minibatches that are dictionaries mapping from the data name to its values:
+The data loader then yields minibatches that are dictionaries mapping from the data name to its values:

 ```python
 for i_mimibatch, minibatch in enumerate(data_loader.yield_minibatches(minibatch_size=2,